-Project allocationgrants are determined through a competitive application process.
+Project grants are determined through a competitive application process.
 Local agencies seeking funding must complete a formal application and provide supporting documentation that will be used to evaluate the project proposal as outlined below.
 Detailed instructions and checklists are provided in Chapter 9.

-- Complete application - Funding needs by phase and fiscal year - o Local committed Mmatch funding source, confirmed through city council resolution or minute order - Supporting technical information (including current traffic counts) - o Project development and implementation schedule - Right of wayRight-of-way status and strategy for acquisition/disposal of excess ROWright-of-way - o Any additional information deemed relevant by the applicant - AllocationGrants subject to Master Funding Agreement
+- Complete application - Funding needs by phase and fiscal year - Local committed match funding source, confirmed through city council resolution or minute order - Supporting technical information (including current traffic counts) - Project development and implementation schedule - Right-of-way status and strategy for acquisition/disposal of excess rightof-way - Any additional information deemed relevant by the applicant - Grants subject to Master Funding Agreement

-Calls for projects are expected to be issued on an annual basis, or as determined by the OCTA Board of Directors.
+Calls are expected to be issued on an annual basis, or as determined by the Board.
 Complete project applications must be submitted by the established due date to be considered eligible for consideration.

-Applications will be reviewed by the AuthorityOCTA for consistency, accuracy and concurrence.
-Once applications have been completed in accordance with the program requirements, the projects will be scored, ranked and submitted to the TSC, TAC and Board of Directors for consideration and funding approval.
+Applications will be reviewed by OCTA for consistency, accuracy and concurrence.
+Once applications have been completed in accordance with the program requirements, the projects will be scored, ranked and submitted to the TSC, TAC and Board for consideration and funding approval.